,

 Okay so OpenAI just dropped something that actually matters to me.

 Prism launched today.
 I know we get a new AI tool every fifteen minutes at this point.
 Most feel like solutions searching for problems.
-But this one helps scientists do research faster.
-That’s the thing I care about.
+This one helps scientists do research faster, and that’s the thing I care about.

 I don’t get excited about chatbots writing poetry.
 But AI that helps a researcher find a cancer treatment six months sooner?
 AI that speeds up drug discovery?
 That actually means something.